David Susskind: Talk shows

 In 1954, Susskind became producer of the NBC legal drama Justice, based on case files of the Legal Aid Society of New York.
 His program Open End began in 1958 on New York City's commercial independent station WNTA-TV, channel 13, the predecessor to WNET, and was so titled because the program continued until Susskind or his guests were too tired to continue.

 In 1961, Open End was constrained to two hours and went into national syndication.
 The show was retitled The David Susskind Show for its telecast on Sunday night, October 2, 1966.
 In the 1960s it was the first nationally broadcast television talk show to feature people speaking out against American involvement in the Vietnam War.
-In the 1970s it was the first nationally broadcast television talk show to feature people speaking out for gay rights.
 The show continued until its New York outlet cancelled it in 1986, approximately six months before Susskind died.

-During his close to three decade run, Susskind covered many controversial topics of the day, such as race relations, transsexualism and the Vietnam War.
+During his close to three decade run, Susskind covered many controversial topics of the day, such as race relations, transsexualism, and the Vietnam War.
+It was the first nationally broadcast television talk show to feature people speaking out for gay rights.
+In 1971, Susskind interviewed six lesbians, including Lilli Vincenz, Barbara Gittings, and Barbara Love, who were among the first open lesbians to appear on television in the United States, and debated long-held stereotypes about gays with Susskind.

 His interview of Soviet Premier Nikita Khrushchev, which aired in October 1960, during the height of the Cold War, generated national attention.
 It is one of the very few talk show telecasts from the era that was preserved and can be viewed today.